MicrosoftDocs/win32/desktop-src/ADSI/reading-the-schema.md

  // Enumerate schema objects
  IEnumVARIANT *pEnum = NULL;
  hr = ADsBuildEnumerator( pSchema, &pEnum );
- pSchema-&gt;Release(); // This is no longer needed, since we have the enumerator already.
+ pSchema->Release(); // This is no longer needed, since we have the enumerator already.

  if ( SUCCEEDED(hr) )
  {